orval-labs/orval/docs/src/pages/reference/configuration/output.md

 #### Value: tags-split

-This mode is a combination of the tags and split mode. orval will generate a folder for every tag in the target folder and split into multiple files in those folders.
+This mode is a combination of the tags and split mode.
+Orval will generate a folder for every tag in the target folder and split into multiple files in those folders.

 ```js
 module.exports = {